 A. It partly depends on the weather.
 If you’re in a high-humidity area with lots of heat and bugs, consider a rugged party tent, ideally with mosquito netting.
 If heavy winds won’t be an issue, you can probably get by with a slightly lighter-duty camping canopy.

 Naturally, everyone will need somewhere to sit and eat.
-Anyone outfitting their own backyard for summer gatherings should look into a high-quality outdoor dining table.
+Anyone outfitting their own backyard or patio for summer gatherings should look into a high-quality outdoor dining table.
 Those putting together a portable or pop-up cookout package will be better served by one or more durable outdoor folding tables.

 When it comes to the grill itself, a few key pieces of equipment can protect it during and after the event.
 A solid grill gazebo keeps the cook and their tools out of the elements during the process.
 At the same time, a dependable grill light can be hugely helpful to the cooking experience after dark.
 Finally, once your grill is cleaned and cooled down, a rugged grill cover will protect it from the elements until you’re ready to fire it up again.